What is hereditary paraganglioma-pheochromocytoma syndrome?

 - If the types of tumors match up with what might be seen in those with hereditary paraganglioma-pheochromocytoma syndrome.

-If hereditary paraganglioma-pheochromocytoma syndrome is suspected in a child or other family members, the doctor or genetic counselor will likely recommend genetic testing of one or more of the genes that are associated with the syndrome (SDHD, SDHAF2, SDHC, SDHB, SDHA, TMEM127 and MAX).
+If hereditary paraganglioma-pheochromocytoma syndrome is suspected in a child or other family members, the health care provider or genetic counselor will likely recommend genetic testing of one or more of the genes that are associated with the syndrome (SDHD, SDHAF2, SDHC, SDHB, SDHA, TMEM127 and MAX).

 Diagnostic genetic testing

-If the doctor or genetic counselor suspects that a person has hereditary paraganglioma-pheochromocytoma syndrome, diagnostic testing may take place as follows:
+If the health care provider or genetic counselor suspects that a person has hereditary paraganglioma-pheochromocytoma syndrome, diagnostic testing may take place as follows:

 - A blood sample is collected.